eclab/grains/README.md

 A MIDI-Controlled monophonic oscillator.
 You can choose between Sine and either Saw, Triangle, or Square.
 Requires Mozzi.

 Status: Working.
 But every once in a while I'll get a MIDI error due to the use of software serial.
 This likely isn't fixable until we move to a hardware UART if/when TW decides to come out with Grains V2 (no, I have no information on that).

+## Motif

+A 16-note random melody generator.
+Think of it as Topograf / Lattice for notes rather than drums.
+Requires Mozzi.

+Note: Motif used to be called Arp.
+But it's been renamed.

+Status: Working, but GRAINS's severe limits on note output range can hamper things.

 ## Multilevel